Skip to content

 If you think your snake plant is underwatered, there are a few things you can do to help it recover.

-First, water the plant thoroughly until the soil is saturated.
+r the plant thoroughly until the soil is saturated.
 Be sure to use lukewarm water, as cold water can shock the plant.

 Once the soil is saturated, place the plant in a bright, indirect location.
 This will help the plant to dry out more quickly and prevent root rot.